kabahh/CleaningData/codebook.md

 ## Data Creation

-### All data manipulation was handled in R 3.0.2.
+#### All data manipulation was handled in R 3.0.2.

-### First, the training and test datasets from X, Y, and Subject data were row bound together and created x.data, y.data, and sub.data respectively.
-Secondly, the newly created data where column bound
-### in the order of x.data, sub.data, and y.data to create all.data that contained all features, subject, and activity information.
+#### First, the training and test datasets from X, Y, and Subject data were row bound together and created x.data, y.data, and sub.data respectively.
+Secondly, the newly created data where column bound in the order of x.data, sub.data, and y.data to create all.data that contained all features, subject, and activity information.
 The all.data columns were named using the features.txt table.
-The last two
-### columns containing the subject and activity information respectively, had to be named manual due to the features.txt only containing the names of the 561 features.
-Next, the column containing the
-### information on activities performed ("activities"), was recalculated as a factor variables with more descriptive names using the activity_labels.txt table.
-Using the GREPL command, the names of the data
-### columns were searched for any names that contained either "mean" or "std" (an short hand name for standard deviation).
-Eighty-six columns were identified using this method and all were pulled from the
-### original data along with the activities and subject id columns.
+The last two columns containing the subject and activity information respectively, had to be named manual due to the features.txt only containing the names of the 561 features.
+Next, the column containing the information on activities performed ("activities"), was recalculated as a factor variables with more descriptive names using the activity_labels.txt table.
+Using the GREPL command, the names of the data columns were searched for any names that contained either "mean" or "std" (an short hand name for standard deviation).
+Eighty-six columns were identified using this method and all were pulled from the original data along with the activities and subject id columns.
 This is our subset of interest.
 From here, the subject id column ("subject") was converted to a factor variable.
-The data was used to
-### calculate the aggregate values for each of the 86 features per activity per subject, resulting in data sized 180 x 88 (6 activities x 30 subjects, by 86 grepped features plus subject and activity identifiers.)
-### This aggregate data was saved in final.data.
+The data was used to calculate the aggregate values for each of the 86 features per activity per subject, resulting in data sized 180 x 88 (6 activities x 30 subjects, by 86 grepped features plus subject and activity identifiers).
+This aggregate data was saved in final.data.
 Finally, the column names of the were reworded to include more recognizable names.
-The methods sub and gsub were used to replace short hand names in the column
-### names with complete words.
+The methods sub and gsub were used to replace short hand names in the column names with complete words.
 Below is the replacement scheme and a list of the final variable names.
-Please note: All of the final column names are lowercase and without any separators as recommended in the
+Please note: All of the final column names are lowercase and without any separators as recommended in the course.
-### course.
 The final.data was exported from R as a .txt table named tidydata.txt.

-## Variable Naming Scheme
+### Variable Naming Scheme

 * "tBodyAcc" was replaced with "timebodyacceleration"
 * "tGravityAcc" was replaced with "timegravityacceleration"